shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Meanwhile, the cats crossed the bloody river of corpses.
 It didn’t matter that they got slaughtered while traversing or when they got to the other side, they just kept coming.
 Occasionally, a wolf would get hit by a spear or get lit on fire, and the wolf defense would weaken.

 *Mother can’t kill the tall cat.
 And their army outnumbers us.
 We’ll all die before we fend them off.*

+# Chapter 15 – Mudrich’s Hammer

+Ersatzica, convinced that the wolves were about to lose the battle, decided the best course of action was to find Lemilay.

 Ersatzica unlatched the leg band.
 She rushed over to where she had stashed Lemilay.
 “Lemilay!”